 Compare car insurance quotes from 30+ providers in a single search.
 Start saving money today on the premiums you pay.

 If prorated, you will be refunded the total premium amount for the coverage you did not use.
-For example, if you had a 12-month policy and you cancel after 10 months, you should receive a refund for the 2 months of coverage you did not use.
+For example, if you had a 12-month policy and you cancel after 10 months, you should receive a refund for the two months of coverage you did not use.

 If short-rated, the car insurance company may take a cancellation penalty out of your refund.
 It would be best to check with your insurance company before deciding to cancel.
 If the fee is large enough, you may consider staying until the end of your term before switching companies.

-Other Considerations When Cancelling
+Other Considerations When Switching

+Also, consider your prior accident, discounts, and bundles when cancelling your policy.
 Keep in mind, accident forgiveness typically doesn’t follow you between companies, but your driving record does.
 Make sure the new insurance provider has given you a quote based on the full disclosure of your driving history.
-If you omit this information, you won’t see true quotes.
+If you omit this information, you won’t see accurate quotes.
 When you decide to switch, you could end up seeing higher rates for the accident that was forgiven through your prior insurer.

-Making the Switch
+Making the Switch – Final Thoughts